asjacobs92/vnf-affinity-measure/README.md

-# Criteria Based Affinity Measure for NFV-enabled Networks
+# Affinity Measurement for NFV-enabled Networks: A Criteria-based Approach
-Implementation of affinity measure between VNFs proposed in article under development.
+Implementation of affinity measurement between VNFs proposed in article to appear in IM 2017.